appdev-lessons/debugging/content.md

 {: .choose_best #javascript_debugger title="JavaScript Debugger Statement" points="1" answer="1"}

 <!-- Possible answers: Inspect code execution, examine variables, control code flow, identify and fix errors more effectively. -->
-- Name one benefit of using the debug gem for debugging in Ruby on Rails.
+- Name one benefit of using the debug gem for debugging in Ruby.
 {: .free_text #benefit_of_debug_gem title="Benefit of Using the Debug Gem" points="1"}

 ## Conclusion and Next Steps
-You've now learned the essentials of debugging in Ruby on Rails using the `debug` gem and the `debugger` alias.
+You've now learned the essentials of debugging in Ruby using the `debug` gem and the `debugger` alias.
 Remember, effective debugging is key to developing reliable and efficient applications.

 ## Further Learning
 - **Explore More Commands**: The debug gem offers a wide array of commands and capabilities.
 Spend time experimenting with them to understand their full potential.